Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 ### X.509 certificate / public key

 To get access to the ADP Workforce API's, a x.509 certificate is needed.
-This certificate has to be created by the customer.

-The public key belonging to the certificate, must be send ADP.
-ADP will then generate a ClientID and ClientSecret and will activate the required API's.

-There are a few options for creating certificates.
-One of them being the 'OpenSSL' utility.
-Available on Linux/Windows. https://www.openssl.org/
+Please follow the steps below to provide this.
+1. The customer creates a CSR and sends this to ADP.
+Please follow the [ADP documentation to create the Certificate Signing Request](https://developers.adp.com/articles/guides/adp-marketplace---getting-started?chapter=2)
+2. ADP will create the X.509 certificaat, client_id and client_secret and will send these to the customer.
+3. The customer sends the X.509 certificaat, client_id and client_secret to Tools4ever (or any other implementer).
+> **Note:** Each ADP environment requires its own certificate.
+If there is an Accept and a Production environment, 2 certificates are required.

 APD will register an application that's allowed to access the specified API's. _worker-demographics_ and _organizational_departments_.
 Other API's within the ADP Workforce environment cannot be accessed.